 We made a plan to use sensors next year to increase our reliability.
 The biggest thing we did was learn to be creative with our designs and to include more kids to get more done!

 This year we added even more kids to the team.
 We had a 7th grader, three 5th graders, and two 3rd graders.
-We decided to do a project, and we focused on park fundraising through voting on park projects.
-It was not very good, because we treated it like a boring school project without realizing we could actually invent something new.
+We decided to do the project, and we focused on park fundraising through voting on park projects.
+It was not very good, because we treated it like a boring school project without realizing we should actually try to invent something.
 Still we learned how the project works and we actually enjoyed the process.
 Next year we would be more creative.

 This year was Covid so everything was messed up.
 We were just happy to be able to have an FLL season, even though it was online.

 We also added a new 1st grader to the team, who joined our two 4th graders, three 6th graders, and one 8th grader.
 Our project was an app called "Fitnez Kidz", which we made to encourage kids to exercise more and challenge each other to fitness contests.
-It was also not a very good project, because we still had not figured out how to interact with experts to improve our solution.
-However, feedback from a judge was very helpful for our future years, which advised us to think about the project with the same amount of iteration, testing, and improvement as we do the robot.
+It was also not a very good project, because we still had not learned to work with experts to improve our solution.
+However, feedback from a judge was very helpful for our future years, which advised us to think about the project with the same amount of iteration, testing, and improvement that we do with the robot.

 On the robot, we learned about passive attachments and programmed some really advanced line following using 2 sensors.
 We won the Design award and Engineering Excellence, and had the 2nd highest robot score of all the teams.